|10-28-2005, 05:52 AM||#1|

 Attachment systems for Pelican cases on Vehicles, RVs, Trailers, Boats, Fighter Jets

-Caribou Luggage is based on Pelican, Pelican-Storm and SKB cases constructed of ultra high-strength polypropylene copolymer resin featuring heavy-duty watertight o-ring lid seal.
+Caribou Luggage is based on Pelican an other military-style cases constructed of ultra high-strength polypropylene copolymer resin featuring heavy-duty watertight o-ring lid seal.
 They will not crack or shatter like hard plastic or deform & leak like aluminum – even in extreme temperatures.
 With heavy-duty hinges and latches, caribou cases are nearly indestructible and guaranteed for life.
 You break it, we replace it free (except shipping costs).

 We integrate waterproof lid locks with our own heavy duty catch hardware for security and pry resistance, no generic off-the-shelf cheap parts here…

 Dual lid lanyards keep the lid from swinging all the way down when the case is opened.
 Elastic straps with a center clip to hold your gear into the main cavity of the case.
-All standard features pre-installed for your convenience….
+All standard features of our complete systems, pre-installed for your convenience….

 Our Lid Lanyards have a snap button so you can disconnect them and open the lid completely for easy packing…